angadhn/angadhn.github.io/_opinions/Post4.md

 The voice of the narrator is a bit annoying, though.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/M2_NeFbFcSw?si=jzhO14998N7ODhnE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Obviously, the above videos are not directly related to inflatable space stations but they do give some perspective on how docking is affected by structural aspects of the spacecraft and the station.